frontenddogma/web-development-glossary/manuscript/i.md

 Input/Output
 : The communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.
 Inputs are the signals or data received by the system and outputs are the signals or data sent from it.&nbsp;[†](#w-io)

+Input/output operations per second
+: An input/output performance measurement used to characterize computer storage devices like hard disk drives (HDD), solid state drives (SSD), and storage area networks (SAN).
+Like benchmarks, IOPS numbers published by storage device manufacturers do not directly relate to real-world application performance.&nbsp;[†](#w-iops)

 Insertion mode
 : In HTML, the state variable that controls the primary operation of the tree construction stage.
 It affects how tokens are processed and whether CDATA sections are supported.&nbsp;§